Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: The Intrinsically Motivated Skills Acquisition Problem and the RL-IMGEP Framework

 \subsection{The Intrinsically Motivated Skills Acquisition Problem}

 In the \textit{intrinsically motivated skills acquisition problem}, the agent is set in an open-ended environment without any pre-defined goal and needs to acquire a repertoire of skills.
 Here, a skill is defined as the association of a goal embedding $z_g$ and the policy to reach it $\Pi_g$.
 A repertoire of skills is thus defined as the association of a repertoire of goals $\m{G}$ with a goal-conditioned policy trained to reach them $\Pi_\m{G}$.
-The intrinsically motivated skills acquisition problem can now be modeled by a reward-free \mdp $\m{M}~=~\{\m{S}, \m{A},\m{T}, \rho_0\}$ that only characterizes the agent, its environment and their possible interactions.
-Just like children, agents need to represent and generate their own goals, to measure their progress and to learn to achieve them.
+The intrinsically motivated skills acquisition problem can now be modeled by a reward-free \mdp $\m{M}\,=\,\{\m{S},\, \m{A},\, \m{T},\, \rho_0\}$ that only characterizes the agent, its environment and their possible interactions.
+Just like children, agents must be autotelic, \ie they should learn to represent, generate, pursue and master their own goals.